greatislander/c2lc-project-website/src/resources/facilitating-a-weavly-coding-workshop-beginners.md

 * Turning left by 45 degrees; and
 * Turning left by 90 degrees.

-2. #### Controls
+#### Controls

 The second type of action blocks are controls.
 These controls give conditions to change how action blocks behave.
-Currently there is only the loop feature available under the control blocks that can be further explored in the Facilitation Guide for Advanced/Experienced Coders \[Provide a link]
+Currently there is only the loop feature available under the control blocks that can be further explored in the Facilitation Guide for Advanced/Experienced Coders.

 Learners can select one action block at a time and then add it to their program to build a sequence of actions.

 A script to say to learners:

-If we want our character to go to any specific grid cell, we have to give it clear instructions.
+> *If we want our character to go to any specific grid cell, we have to give it clear instructions.
 We can do this by choosing the right action blocks from the action panel.
 There are different groups of action blocks to choose from.
+Here are the available actions blocks on Weavly:*

-Here are the available actions blocks
+>

-* An action block for moving your character Forward one square
+> * *An action block for moving your character Forward one square*
-* An action block for moving your character backward one square
+> * *An action block for moving your character backward one square*
-* An action block for turning your character Right 45 degrees (This option helps you draw diagonal lines)
+> * *An action block for turning your character Right 45 degrees (This option helps you draw diagonal lines)*
-* An action block for turning your character Right 90 degrees
+> * *An action block for turning your character Right 90 degrees*
-* An action block for turning your character Left 45 degrees (This option helps you draw diagonal lines)
+> * *An action block for turning your character Left 45 degrees (This option helps you draw diagonal lines)*
-* An action block for turning your character Left 90 degrees
+> * *An action block for turning your character Left 90 degrees*
-* An action block to build loops (This option helps you repeat a part of your program)
+> * *An action block to build loops (This option helps you repeat a part of your program)*

 ## How to build a program